wunderkind2k1/ai-pdf-renamer/README.md

    - macOS (amd64, arm64)
    - Windows (amd64)

-   The binaries will be placed in the `bin` directory with platform-specific names.
+   The binaries will be placed in the `build` directory with platform-specific names.

    ### Advantages of Dagger Build
    - **Cross-Platform Support**: Builds binaries for all major platforms in a single run